 Midwifery-assisted childbirth is a philosophy of care for women seeking to minimize medical intervention such as pain medication and surgery during labor and delivery.

 KXAN-TV aired a Jan.
-22 story about midwives at Seton Medical Center Austin.
+22 story about midwives at Ascension Seton Medical Center Austin.

-“We’re taking steps to accommodate the needs of the community of women we serve in a way that supports our reputation as one of the safest places in America to deliver a baby,” said Dr. John Gianopoulos, Seton Healthcare Family president and CEO of Perinatal Programs and Services.
+“We’re taking steps to accommodate the needs of the community of women we serve in a way that supports our reputation as one of the safest places in America to deliver a baby,” said Dr. John Gianopoulos, Ascension Seton president and CEO of Perinatal Programs and Services.

 While most women select to use a midwife so that they may experience childbirth “as naturally as possible,” for some the option of a hospital is preferred or a necessary precaution, said Joan Doglio-Smith, certified nurse midwife for Austin ABC.